banner image

 What is the difference between therapy and coaching?

 Mental health counseling focuses on observing and diagnosing pathology, addressing past trauma, treating addiction, adjustment, mood, personality, behavior and learning disorders, identifying and resolving family systems issues.
 Coaching relies on a level of client wellness and mental health symptom remission that allows for behavioral and goal-oriented action that is not rooted in the treatment of disorders.
 Coaching can also be more directive and less neutral than some forms of therapy.
-Therapy is often associated with having a “problem” and is not always attended nor appropriate for those who are wanting to excel and push themselves in particular life domains.
-This is where coaching can be the right fit.

 Why shouldn’t I just take medication?